shahulbasha/shahulbasha/README.md

 Hello from Shahul 👋

 I am a dev based out of Chennai.
-Tech and Travel are two things that keep me buzzing .
+Tech and Travel are two things that keep me going .

 Very much a sports enthusiast and some clubs that i follow are CSK and Real Madrid.